matthewh806/killing_me_softly_with_his_dsp/code/README.md

 ##### VST3 Note:

-As these are unsigned VST's we need a way to tell Apple to unquarantine them, otherwise they load properly in a DAW.
+As these are unsigned VST's we need a way to tell Apple to unquarantine them, otherwise they wont load properly in a DAW.
 In order to enable them open a terminal and run the following command

 ```
 sudo xattr -rd com.apple.quarantine ~/Library/Audio/Plug-Ins/VST3/MattVerb.vst3/